FC Halifax Town: National League years (2013–)

 Harvey was replaced by North Ferriby United manager Billy Heath.
 Town made an immediate return to the National League, finishing in 3rd place.
 Halifax met Salford City in the play-off semi-final, drawing 1–1 (winning 3–0 on penalties).
-In the play-off final, Halifax beat Chorley 2–1 after extra time in front of nearly 8000 fans.
+In the play-off final, Halifax beat Chorley 2–1 after extra time in front of nearly 8,000 fans.

 Halifax's return to the National League was largely uneventful.
 Despite mid-season doubts, Halifax were never in serious danger of relegation.
 Billy Heath was replaced by Jamie Fullarton mid-season who guided them to 16th place.
 For the second consecutive season, Halifax finished the season in 16th place.
 Halifax were top of the league at the end of August having just switched to a hybrid full-time model.
 The highlight of the season was an impressive win against League Two side Morecambe.

+In 2018, it was announced that FC Halifax would become full-time.
 During pre-season, Jamie Fullarton was replaced with Pete Wild.
-This time though, the positive start to the season didn't end like in previous seasons.
-By March, the COVID-19 forced the cancellation of the season.
+This time though, the positive start to the season did not end like in previous seasons.
+By March, the COVID-19 pandemic forced the cancellation of the season.
 The final league position was decided on a points per game decision, meaning Halifax would end up in the play-off positions.
 However, the Shaymen lost 2–1 in the play-offs to Boreham Wood.
-Halifax finished the following season in 10th place - four points outside the play-offs.
-Due to the ongoing coronavirus pandemic, the vast majority of fixtures were played behind closed doors during 2020–21.
+Halifax finished the following season in 10th place – four points outside the play-offs.
+Due to the recent coronavirus pandemic, the vast majority of fixtures were played behind closed doors during 2020–21.

-Kit
+In the 2021–22 season, FC Halifax posted their highest ever league finish of 4th place, qualifying for the play-offs.
+In the play-off eliminator, they lost 2–1 at home to Chesterfield.
+At the end of the season, Pete Wild left for League Two side Barrow.
+Wild was replaced by Chris Millington.
+Under Millington, FC Halifax finished 11th and won the 2023 FA Trophy final at Wembley, defeating Gateshead 1–0.
+They reached the National League play-offs in the 2023–24 season after finishing 7th, but lost 4–2 to Solihull Moors in the eliminator.
+They were eliminated at the same stage of the play-offs in the following season, losing 4–0 to Oldham Athletic.
+Following the defeat, Chris Millington announced his resignation as manager.
+In June 2025 Adam Lakeland was appointed as the new manager.